asfandyt/StockSFMLProject/README.md

 Program Specification
 -------------------------------------------------------------------------------

-In this assignment you will be writing a C++/SFML program which will read descriptions of shapes from a configuration file, and then drawing those shapes to the screen.
+In this project you will be writing a C++/SFML program which will read descriptions of shapes from a configuration file, and then drawing those shapes to the screen.
 Each shape will have a name, position, speed, color, as well as properties unique to each shape type.
 For example, a Rectangle will have width and height, and a circle will have a Radius.
-For this assignment, the position of a shape refers to its SFML default of the upper-left corner of the shape.
+For this project, the position of a shape refers to its SFML default of the upper-left corner of the shape.

 You are also required to make these shapes "bounce" off the sides of the window